-Policy 6-20: Council shall not amend the Land Use By-law or enter into a development agreement unless Council is satisfied the proposal:
+Policy 7-22: Council shall not amend the Land Use By-law or enter into a development agreement unless Council is satisfied the proposal:

-- (a) is consistent with the intent of this Municipal Planning Strategy; - does not conflict with any Municipal or Provincial programs, by-laws, or regulations in effect in the municipality; - (c) has regard for: - i. the ability of the Municipality to absorb public costs related to the proposal; - ii. impacts on existing drinking water supplies, both private and public; - iii. the adequacy of central water and sewage services or, where such services are not available, the suitability of the site to accommodate on-site water and sewage services; - iv. the creation of excessive traffic hazards or congestion on road, cycling, and pedestrian networks within, adjacent to, or leading to the proposal; - v. the adequacy of fire protection services and equipment; - vi. the adequacy and proximity of schools and other community facilities; - vii. the creation of a new, or worsening of a known, pollution problem in the area, including, but not limited to, soil erosion and siltation of watercourses; - viii.
-Its impact on nearby watercourses wetlands, or watercourse and/or wetland alteration as regulated by the Environment Act; - ix. site-specific climate change risks such as threats of flooding;
+- (a) is consistent with the intent of this Municipal Planning Strategy; - (b) does not conflict with any Municipal or Provincial programs, by-laws, or regulations in effect in the municipality; - (c) in case of development proposals on soils with agricultural potential, complies with Policy 4-25, - (d) is not premature due to: - i. the ability of the Municipality to absorb public costs related to the proposal; - ii. impacts on existing drinking water supplies, both private and public; - iii. the adequacy of central water and sewage services or, where such services are not available, the suitability of the site to accommodate on-site water and sewage services; - iv. the creation of excessive traffic hazards or congestion on road, cycling, and pedestrian networks within, adjacent to, or leading to the proposal; - v. the adequacy of fire protection services and equipment; - vi. the adequacy and proximity of schools and other community facilities; - vii. the creation of a new, or worsening of a known, pollution problem in the area, including, but not limited to, soil erosion and siltation of watercourses; - viii. site-specific climate change risks such as projected sea level rise on the subject site; - ix. the potential to create flooding or serious drainage issues, including within the proposal site and in nearby areas;

-- the potential to create flooding or serious drainage issues, including within the proposal site and in nearby areas; - xi. impacts on known habitat for species at risk; - xii. the suitability of the site in terms of grades, soil and geological conditions, the location of watercourses and wetlands, and proximity to utility rights-of-way; and - xiii. negative impacts on the viability of existing businesses in the surrounding community, including, but not limited to, the risk of land use conflicts that could place limits on existing operational procedures.
+- impacts on known habitat for species at risk, as identified in the Department of Natural Resources Significant Species and Habitats Database, or any successor database; and - xi. the suitability of the site in terms of grades, soil and geological conditions, the location of watercourses and wetlands, and proximity to utility rights-of-way.

-Policy 6-21: Council may, in addition to any other required information, require any or all of the following information, prepared by an appropriate qualified professional at the applicant's cost, and at a level sufficiently detailed to evaluate whether the criteria for amending the Land Use Bylaw or entering into a development agreement have been met:
+Policy 7-23: In evaluating Policy 7-22(d), Council may determine that the proposal, due to its scale or nature, does not on the face of it conflict with any or all of the potential concerns identified in the subclauses.
+Where Council has concern about the potential for conflict with any or all of the Policy 7-22(d) subclauses or compliance with any other policy of this Plan, Council may require any or all of the following information, prepared by an appropriate qualified professional at the applicant's cost, and at a level sufficiently detailed to evaluate whether the criteria for amending the Land Use By-law or entering into a development agreement have been met: